 Stress is another important factor that can affect the rate at which you shed.
-Dogs are very much in tune with their family’s feelings, especially Golden Retrievers, and he will Take up your stress.
+Dogs are very much in tune with their family’s feelings, especially Golden Retrievers, and they will Take up your stress.
 Owners often find that their dog’s hair can fall out faster if they are scared or if their life changes significantly.
-Examples could be the result Relationship breakdown or relocation.
+Examples could be the result of Relationship breakdown or relocation.

 Trigger # 3: Parasites, fleas, or allergies

 Excessive dandruff could be a sign that he has parasites like fleas, or that he is allergic to something, be it his diet, weed, or chemicals.
 The extra scratching leads to increased hair loss.